danhpham2000/AWS-Game-Builder-Hackathon/README.md

 # AWS-Game-Builder-Hackathon
-# Targeting:
+# Targeting: Get one prize
-Get a prizes